76. Coenonympha pamphilus (Linnaeus, 1758) / Small heath / Nymphalidae – Satyrinae

 From stay-at-home to migrant: stay-at-home, spatial requirement very modest.

-: male patrols and surveys a territory.
+Finding a mate: male patrols and surveys a territory.

 Orientation in the landscape: on short grassland and patterns of short and medium tall grass.